lyatiss/tcp_probe_plus/README.md

 		apt-get install dkms

-3. Build the tcp_probe source code by running the Makefile
-4. Install Linux kernel headers
+3. Install Linux kernel headers

 	On Debian, execute the following commands to determine and then install the correct kernel headers